 Lawyer: Art dealer accepts prized coffin's return to Turkey

-Lawyers say a Roman Empire-era coffin depicting the 12 labors of Hercules is set to go home to Turkey, ending a legal battle over a prized artifact that had mysteriously turned up in Geneva's secretive customs-office warehouse years ago.
-The Inanna Art Services, a private cultural goods importer that had legal possession of the three-ton marble sarcophagus, had tried for months to block the restitution before deciding two weeks ago "to contribute to the return" by abandoning its efforts in Swiss courts, said Didier Bottge, a lawyer for the importer, in a phone interview on Tuesday.
+This undated photo provided by the Ministere public genevois shows a 2nd-century B.C. coffin in sculpted marble depicting the 12 labors of Hercules.
+Authorities say the coffin is set to return home to Turkey, ending a legal battle over an artifact that mysteriously turned up in Geneva's secretive customs-office warehouse years ago.

 Discussions